How to Help With Grade 4 Fractions

 Published: July 2026

 Grade 4 fractions are where students move from recognizing parts of a whole into using fractions as numbers.
-They compare fractions, generate equivalent fractions, simplify simple fractions, and add fractions that already have the same denominator.
+They compare fractions, generate equivalent fractions, simplify simple fractions, and connect fractions with decimal tenths.

 What your child is learning